- Why do we do accreditation?

-If you feel you would like to provide ongoing input regarding a service area or population that makes up part of the UCC community as we refine our self-study, it would be great to have you as part of the Accreditation Committee.
+If you feel you would like to provide ongoing input regarding a service area or population that makes up part of the UCC community, please contact any of the Accrediation committee members to give feedback.

 What does the Year One report include?

 The Year One report includes a full description of Standard One, which covers UCC’s Mission, Core Themes, and Expectations.

 The Year Three report includes a full description of Standard Two, which covers UCC’s Resources and Capacity for mission fulfillment.

 The Year Seven report includes a full description of Standard One, Standard Two and Standard Three, which covers Planning and Implementation, Standard Four, which covers Effectiveness and Improvement, and Standard Five, which covers Mission Fulfillment, Adaptation and Sustainability.

 Administrators: Jason Aase, Martha Joyce, Carol McGeehon, Jessica Richardson, Jules DeGiulio, Brian Tiemeier

 Classified: Steve Rogers, Joy Yori, Kelley Plueard, Tony Molitor

 What is included in Standard One?